-Entering and Winning the Prize
+Entering the Longitude Prize

 Anyone of any age and any organisation may enter the competition Longitude Prize as long as the team is able to demonstrate that in winning the prize it would deliver direct economic growth or benefit or social benefit in the UK.